Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 - [langchain](https://www.langchain.com/) is a framework for developing applications powered by language models.

-- also you want to install one dependency with langchain `pnpm install pdf-parse`.
+- also, you want to install one dependency with langchain `pnpm install pdf-parse`.

 - this is a code you use PDF Loader and OpenAIEmbeddings from langchain,